NachtRaveVL/Simple-SolarTracker-Arduino/README.md

   * 5v devices interacting with 3.3v devices that are not 5v tolerant (such as [serial ESP WiFi modules](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/)) will require a bi-directional logic level converter/shifter to utilize.
     * Alternatively, hack a single 10kΩ resistor ([but preferably two of any 1:2 ratio](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/)) between the 5v module's TX pin and 3.3v module's RX pin.

-Serial UART Devices Supported: AT WiFi modules, NEMA GPS modules
+Serial UART Devices Supported: AT WiFi modules, NMEA GPS modules

 ### SPI Bus